justinkgibbons89/Hoon-Examples/README.md

 ## Usage
 Save e.g. `echo.hoon` to `home/gen` in your ship directory.

-Run dojo and commit the changes in the home directory.
+Commit the changes in the home directory.
 ```hoon
 ~ligdem_marzod:dojo> |commit %home
 ```